HackYourFuture/Node.js/README.md

 ### Git

 Git is required to upload your homework.
+You will need:

+* A github account.
+Sign up here [GitHub](https://github.com)
+* Git installed on your labtop [Git SCM](https://git-scm.com/downloads)
+* A working knowledge of using git.
+Here is a short tutorial [Digital Ocean Git tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-git-effectively).
+Here is a cheat sheet.
+Print out and keep next to you :-) [Git cheat sheet](https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf).
+If you want to deep dive you can get this free book [Pro-Git](https://progit2.s3.amazonaws.com/en/2016-03-22-f3531/progit-en.1084.pdf).